 you’re proud of owning the business, so you want to put your name on it

-it might have a nice “ring” to it
+it may have a nice “ring” to it

 Don’t Fall Into The Trap of Naming Your Business After Yourself

-It’s an easy solution, but there’s always a price to pay for convenience.
+While it may be an easy solution, there’s always a price to pay for convenience.

 Starting a company is an exciting time.
 You pick a name, incorporate, build a website, print business cards, and get to work.
 At this moment, very few entrepreneurs are thinking: “What can I do now to make this business more valuable when I decide to sell it?”